- Campus Directories

 - Colleges & Departments

 - EMPLOYEE ASSISTANCE/OFF-CAMPUS CRISIS REFERRAL

 - POLICY REGARDING THE USE OF CAMPUS TELEPHONES

 Andrew S Kelly, Ph.D.
 Faculty Profile

-Andrew S. Kelly is Assistant Professor in the Department of Health Sciences at California State University, East Bay.
-His research is at the intersection of American political development and US public policy, with a focus on health and science policy.
-His work has been published in, among other venues, Journal of Health Politics, Policy, and Law, Publius: The Journal of Federalism, The Forum, and Studies in American Political Development.
+Andrew S. Kelly is Assistant Professor in the Department of Public Health at California State University, East Bay.
+His research is at the intersection of American political development and US public policy, with a focus on health care, public health, and science policy.
+His work has been published in, among other venues, Health Affairs, Journal of Health Politics, Policy, and Law, Publius: The Journal of Federalism, The Forum, and Studies in American Political Development.
 He received his PhD in Political Science from Northwestern University.
 After completing his PhD, Dr. Kelly was a Robert Wood Johnson Health Policy Research Scholar at the University of California, Berkeley.
 Dr. Kelly has also held postodoctoral positions at Johns Hopkins University and the University of California, San Francisco.

 - Ph.D., Northwestern University

 Andrew S. Kelly.
 “Private Power in Public Programs: Medicare, Medicaid, and the Structural Power of Private Insurance.”
 Studies in American Political Development (Volume 37, Issue 1: 24-40 January 2023)

 Rocco, Philip, Andrew S. Kelly, and Ann Keller.
 “State Politics and the Uneven Fate of Medicaid Expansion.”
 Health Affairs 39 (3, 2020): 494-501.